luucamay/mamita-masita-calculadora/README.md

 - check it is available ofline
 - Create the save function
 - Add percentage symbol next to number in the input value for percentage
+- Add style to the view recipes ui

 ## Learned